 - Workshops and training opportunities for healthcare professionals

 Services can be delivered at home, in schools and in our clinics throughout the wider Perth metropolitan area.
-Regional visits are also available for families living in remote areas of Western Australia.
+We also offer services in Karratha and can arrange regional visits for families living in other remote areas of Western Australia.

 Our services can be accessed through a range of funding options.
 We can help you find out if you’re eligible and provide further information about the options available.